Pezhakkappilly

-Pezhakkappilly is a suburb in Kerala, India, to the northwest of the town of Muvattupuzha.
-Its main junctions are Paipra Kavala, Sabine Junction, Pallichirangara, Pallipady, and Thrikkalathoor.
+Pezhakkappilly is a suburb of Muvattupuzha town in Ernakulam district, Kerala, India, to the northwest of the town of Muvattupuzha.
+Its main junctions are Paipra Kavala, Sabine Junction, Pallichirangara, and Pallipady.

 Pezhakkappilly is situated along MC Road, and has seen rapid urbanization and growth in recent years.
 The main business centre of Pezhakkappilly is Paipra Kavala, which is located 4 km from Muvattupuzha, the second-biggest commercial centre of the Ernakulam district and one of the biggest in the central part of Kerala state.

 Location

 Pezhakkappilly is located to the north of Muvattupuzha, which is 4 km from the city centre.
 Perumbavoor and Kolenchery, which are proposed to be a part of the Greater Cochin Development Authority, are within a distance of 15 km.
 The closest towns of Pezhakkappilly include Mannoor, which is 4 km north along MC Road, Cheruvattoor, which is 5 km east along the Payipra Cheruvattoor Road, and Mulavoor, 5 km to the east.
 Nellad is 5 km away, along the Paipra Veettoor Road.